top of page

 Understanding Age-Related Macular Degeneration (AMD)

-Age-related macular degeneration (AMD) is a progressive eye condition affecting the macula—the central part of the retina responsible for sharp vision.
+Age-related macular degeneration (AMD) is a progressive eye condition affecting the macula—the central part of the retina responsible for sharp vision and a leading cause of vision loss in older adults [1].
 It is a leading cause of vision loss in adults over 50.
 There are two primary forms:

 • Dry AMD: Characterized by gradual thinning of the macula and accumulation of drusen (yellow retinal deposits).